DabovS/AI-Chat/README.md

 ![Screenshot_2023-03-07-15-16-16-002-edit_com microsoft bing](https://user-images.githubusercontent.com/124214430/223441048-a320834a-d329-4799-9b42-8175ba4853e7.jpg)

 * When asked if it can be renamed, due to my personal preference to talk with a Woman-Named-AI, the chat currently have restrictions and is only being addressed as Bing.
+On the other hand, If asked that the user can be renamed, the AI can address the user by the new selected name.

 * Answer-reply relations are set in Bing, which can spawn a reply chain based on selection.
 As such a topic can be expanded.